AdaCore/spark2014/docs/lrm/source/packages.rst

 Abstract_State, Package Hierarchy and Part_Of
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each item of state declared in the visible part of a private library unit
-(and any descendants thereof) must be connected, directly or indirectly, to an
-*encapsulating* state abstraction of some public library unit.
-This is done
-using the Part_Of ``option`` or aspect associated with each declaration of
-the visible state of the private unit.

-The unit declaring the encapsulating state abstraction identified by the Part_Of
-``option`` or aspect need not be its parent, but it must be a unit whose body
-has visibility of the private library unit, while being *more visible* than the
-original unit.
-Furthermore, the unit declaring the encapsulating state
-abstraction must denote the corresponding item of visible state in its
-Refined_State aspect to indicate that it includes this part of the visible state
-of the private unit.
-That is, the two specifications, one in the private unit,
-and one in the body of the (typically) public unit, must match one another.

-Hidden state declared in the private part of a unit also requires a Part_Of
-``option`` or aspect, but it must be connected to an encapsulating state
-abstraction of the same unit.

-The ``option`` or aspect Part_Of is used to specify the encapsulating state
-abstraction of the (typically) public unit with which a private unit's visible
-state item is associated.

-To support multi-level hierarchies of private units, a private unit may connect
-its visible state to the state abstraction of another private unit, so long as
-eventually the state gets connected to the state abstraction of a public unit
-through a chain of connections.
-However, as indicated above, the unit through
-which the state is *exposed* must be more visible.

-If a private library unit has visible state, this state might be read or updated
-as a side effect of calling a visible operation of a public library unit.
-This
-visible state may be referenced, either separately or as part of the state
-abstraction of some other public library unit.
-The following scenario gives rise
-to aliasing between the state abstraction and its constituents:

-   * a state abstraction is visible; and

-   * an object (or another state abstraction) is visible which is a constituent
-     of the state abstraction; and

-   * it is not apparent that the object (or other state) is a constituent
-     of the state abstraction - there are effectively two entities representing
-     part or all of the state abstraction.

-To resolve such aliasing, rules are imposed to ensure such a scenario can never
-occur.
-In particular, it is always known what state abstraction a constituent
-is part of and a state abstraction always knows all of its constituents.
+In order to avoid aliasing-related problems, SPARK 2014 must ensure
+that if a given piece of state (either a variable or a state
+abstraction) is going to be a constituent of a given state
+abstraction, that relationship must be known at the point where the
+constituent is declared.

+For a variable declared immediately within a package body, this is not
+a problem.
+The state refinement in which the variable is specified as
+a constituent precedes the declaration of the variable, and so there
+is no *window* between the introduction of the variable and its
+identification as a constituent.
+Similarly for a variable or state
+abstraction that is part of the visible state of a package that is
+declared immediately within the given package body.

+For variable declared immediately within the private part of a
+package, such an unwanted "window" does exist (and similarly for a
+variable or state abstraction that is part of the visible state of a
+package that is declared immediately within the given private part).

+In order to cope with this situation, the Part_Of aspect provides a
+mechanism for specifying at the point of a constituent's declaration
+the state abstraction that the constituent is going to be a
+constituent of, thereby closing the "window".
+The state abstraction's
+refinement will eventually confirm this relationship.
+The Part_Of
+aspect, in effect, makes visible a preview of (some of) the state
+refinement that will eventually be provided in the package body.

+This mechanism is also used in the case of the visible state of a
+private child unit (or a public descendant thereof).

 .. centered:: **Static Semantics**

 #.
-A *Part_Of indicator* is a Part_Of ``option`` of a state abstraction
+A *Part_Of indicator* is a Part_Of ``option`` of a state
-   declaration in an Abstract_State aspect, a Part_Of aspect applied to a
+   abstraction declaration in an Abstract_State aspect, a Part_Of
-   variable declaration or a Part_Of aspect applied to a generic package
+   aspect specification applied to a variable declaration or a Part_Of
+   specification aspect applied to a generic package instantiation.
+The
-   instantiation.
-The Part_Of indicator shall denote the encapsulating state
+   Part_Of indicator shall denote the *encapsulating* state abstraction
-   abstraction of which the declaration is a constituent.
+   of which the declaration is a constituent.

-#.
-A unit is more visible than another if it has less private ancestors.

 .. centered:: **Legality Rules**

 #.
-Every private unit and each of its descendants, that have visible state
-   shall for each declaration in the visible state:
+A variable declared immediately within the private part of a given
+   package or a variable or state abstraction that is part of the
+   visible state of a package that is declared immediately within the
+   private part of the given package shall have its Part_Of indicator

-   * connect the declaration to an encapsulating state abstraction by
+   specified; the Part_Of indicator shall denote a state abstraction
-     associating a Part_Of indicator with the declaration; and

-   * name an encapsulating state abstraction in its Part_Of indicator if and
-     only if the unit declaring the state abstraction is strictly more visible
-     than the unit containing the declaration.

-   [Each state abstraction which has a Part_Of indicator, the unit in which it
-   is declared and its encapsulating state is noted by any tool analyzing
-   SPARK 2014.]
+   declared by the given package.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR private units and their descendants must connect
+      :Trace Unit: FE 7.2.3 LR A variable declared immediately within
-                   their visible states, via Part_Of indicators, to
-                   encapsulating state abstractions of more visible units
+          the private part of a given package or a variable or state
+          abstraction that is part of the visible state of a package
+          that is declared immediately within the private part of the
+          given package shall have its Part_Of indicator specified;
+          the Part_Of indicator shall denote a state abstraction
+          declared by the given package.

 #.
+A variable or state abstraction which is part of the visible state
-Each item of hidden state declared in the private part of a unit shall have
+   of a private child unit shall have its Part_Of indicator specified;
-   a Part_Of indicator associated with the declaration which shall denote an
+   the Part_Of indicator shall denote a state abstraction declared by
+   either the parent unit of the private unit or by a public
-   encapsulating state abstraction of the same unit.
+   descendant of that parent unit.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR hidden state declared in private part of
+      :Trace Unit: FE 7.2.3 LR A variable or state abstraction which
-                   a unit must be associated, via a Part_Of indicator, to
+          is part of the visible state of a private child unit shall
+          have its Part_Of indicator specified; the Part_Of indicator
+          shall denote a state abstraction declared by either the
-                   an encapsulating state abstraction of the same unit
+          parent unit of the private unit or by a public descendant of
+          that parent unit.

 #.
+A variable or state abstraction which is part of the visible state
+   of a public descendant of a private child shall have
+   its Part_Of indicator specified; the Part_Of indicator shall denote
+   a state abstraction declared by its nearest private ancestor.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.2.3 LR A variable or state abstraction which
+          is part of the visible state of a public descendant of a
+          private child shall have its Part_Of indicator specified;
+          the Part_Of indicator shall denote a state abstraction
+          declared by its nearest private ancestor.

+#.
 No other declarations shall have a Part_Of indicator.

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR Part_Of only applies on hidden state and
+      :Trace Unit: FE 7.2.3 LR Part_Of indicators are only allowed for the
-                   private units
+          declarations described above.

 #.
-The body of a unit whose specification declares a state abstraction named
+The refinement of a state abstraction denoted in a Part_Of
-   as an encapsulating state abstraction of a Part_Of indicator shall:

-   * have a ``with_clause`` naming each unit, excluding itself, containing such
-     a Part_Of indicator; and

-   * in its Refined_State aspect, denote each declaration associated with such a
-     Part_Of indicator as a ``constituent`` exclusively of the encapsulating
+   indicator shall denote as ``constituents`` all of the declarations
-     state abstraction.
+   that have a Part_Of indicator denoting the state abstraction.
+[This

-   [The state abstractions with a Part_Of indicator, the unit in which they have
-   been declared and their encapsulating state have been noted as described
-   previously and these records are used to check this rule.]
+   might be performed once the package body has been processed.]

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FE 7.2.3 LR unit bodies must with other units that denote
+      :Trace Unit: FE 7.2.3 LR Each declaration associated with a
-                   their abstract states in their Part_Of indicators and
-                   each declaration associated with a Part_Of indicator must
+                   Part_Of indicator must be a constituent of the
-                   be a constituent of the encapsulating state abstraction
+                   encapsulating state abstraction

 #.
-If both a state abstraction and one or more of its ``constituents`` are
+A state abstraction and a constituent (direct or indirect) thereof
-   visible in a private package specification or in the package specification of
-   a non-private descendant of a private package, then either the state
-   abstraction or its ``constituents`` may be denoted but not within the same
+   shall not both be denoted in one Global, Depends, Initializes,
+   Refined_Global or Refined_Depends aspect specification.
+The
-   Global aspect or Depends aspect.
-The denotation must also be consistent
+   denotation must be consistent between the Global and Depends or
-   between the Global and Depends aspects of a subprogram.
+   between Refined_Global and Refined_Depends aspects of a single
+   subprogram.

    .. ifconfig:: Display_Trace_Units